skrub-data/skrub/doc/userguide_encoders.rst

 Feature engineering for categorical data
 --------------------------------------------------

-In Skrub, categorical features are all features not detected as numeric or
-datetimes: this includes strings, text, IDs, and features with dtype ``categorical`` (e.g., ``pd.Categorical``).
+In Skrub, categorical features correspond to columns whose data type is neither numeric nor datetime.
+This includes string, categorical, and object data types.

 |StringEncoder|